-Kaliningrad region overview
+Kaliningrad oblast overview

-Kaliningrad region population is about 955,000 (2012); land area - 15,125 sq. km.
+The population of Kaliningrad oblast is about 976,000 (2015), the area - 15,125 sq. km.

 Kaliningrad region features

 Kaliningrad oblast is located in Central Europe.
 In the south it borders with Poland, in the north and east - with Lithuania.
 In the west the region is washed by the Baltic Sea.
 After the collapse of the Soviet Union, it became a half-exclave of Russia, as it has no land border with the mainland, but it is connected to it by sea.

 - Baltiysk (former Pillau, 33,000),

 - Gusev (former Gumbinnen, 28,000).

 The maximum length of the region from west to east is 205 km, from north to south - 108 km.
 The largest rivers are the Neman and Pregel.
 The climate is transitional from maritime to temperate continental.
 The average temperatures in January - minus 3-5 degrees Celsius, in July - plus 15-17 degrees Celsius.

 This region is also called “Yantarny krai” meaning “Amber region” because it has about 90% of the world reserves of amber.
 Today, several hundred tons of amber is mined annually, but not much of it is used for the production of jewelry in the region.

 The following industries are developed in the Kaliningrad region: machine-building, ship-building and repairing, car assembling, production and assembling of gadgets, production of building materials, food industry, wood processing and furniture-making.
 Fishing is also well developed.